UbiquityDotNET/Llvm.NET/docfx/articles/Samples/Kaleidoscope-ch4.md

 value.

 ### Code Generator
 The code generation needs an update to support using a JIT engine to generate and execute the Kaleidescope code provided by the user.

 To begin with, the generator needs some additional members, including the JIT engine.

 [!code-csharp[Main](../../../Samples/Kaleidoscope/Chapter4/CodeGenerator.cs#Initialization)]

 The JIT engine is retained for the generator to use.
-The same engine is retained for the lifetime of the generator so that functions are added to the same engine and can call function previously added.
+The same engine is retained for the lifetime of the generator so that functions are added to the same engine and can call functions previously added.
 The JIT provides a 'handle' for every module added, which is used to reference the module in the JIT, this is normally used to remove the module from the JIT engine when re-defining a function.
 Thus, a map of the function names and the JIT handle created for them is maintained.
 Additionally, a collection of defined